RobertoMachorro/Moped/README.md

 *MacPad* intends to be a showcase application and reference of a Document-Based Application, built on Swift, newest Cocoa API and fully Storyboard based.

+## In the Works

+* Syntax highlight (optional for end user), ideally supporting TextMate files
+* Command line launcher tool, with support for waiting (usable as $EDITOR)

 ## Contributing

 Contributions are more than welcome!
 Please fork the master branch and pull request when ready.
 Observe formatting and common coding patterns in Swift, for ideological reasons *tabs will remain tabs, not spaces*.
 Please understand that not all changes will be integrated, in particular they must remain in the ideals of the project.